THE SEPARATION OF DYE MOLECULES USING GEL

 1. On what basis does electrophoresis separate molecules?

-2. What are three types of charged biomolecules that electrophoresis is particularly useful in separating?
+2. What are three types of charged biomolecules that electrophoresis is

 3. What is the gel made of?